Temperature & Power

-The top performers in our review are the Broilmaster R3B, the Gold Award winner; the TEC Cherokee, the Silver Award winner; and the Weber Genesis, the Bronze Award winner.
-Here's more on choosing an infrared grill to meet your needs, along with detail on how we arrived at our ranking of 10 grills.
+For more information on infrared grills and other cooking appliances, read our kitchen articles and reviews.
+Here's more on choosing an infrared gas grill to meet your needs, along with detail on how we arrived at our ranking of 10 grills.

 Infrared Grills: Pros & Cons

-The pros and cons of infrared gas grills stack high on the positive side.
-Because infrared grills use powerful sear burners to directly heat food rather than relying on convection, like gas grills, to cook food, your prime cuts of meat stay juicy.
-Infrared grills heat up faster than traditional gas and charcoal grills – on average, an infrared grill heats in less than five minutes – and provide even heat over the entire surface, which means your food cooks quickly and doesn't dry out.
+Infrared grills use powerful sear burners to directly heat food rather than rely on convection like gas grills, so your prime cuts of meat cook quickly and stay juicy.
+Infrared grills heat up faster than gas and charcoal grills – on average, an infrared grill preheats in under five minutes.

-However, a handful of these pros may be negatives for some.
-An infrared grill has a learning curve because it heats food so quickly, so you may end up burning your food the first few times you grill.
+However, these pros may be negatives for some.
+An infrared gas grill has a learning curve because it heats food so quickly.
+You might burn your food the first few times you grill.
 For more information on how infrared grills fare against other grills, read our article on infrared versus gas and charcoal.

 Infrared Grills: What We Tested, What We Found

-As we set out to find the best infrared grills, we conducted numerous tests to gauge grill quality.
-As a rule, we focused less on things that change if you decide to get a different model and more on how well the grill performs certain tasks.
-Specifically, we looked at heat consistency, power and overall grilling experience.
+As we set out to find the best infrared grills, we conducted a few tests to gauge grill quality.
+We focused less on things that change if you decide to get a different model and more on how well the grill performed certain tasks.
+Specifically, we looked at heat consistency, power and grilling experience.

 We looked at two things to determine which grills have the best heat consistency.
-First, we looked at how evenly a grill distributes heat over the cooking surface, which involved placing pieces of bread on the grill surface after preheating.
+First, we assessed how evenly a grill distributes heat over the cooking surface by placing slices of bread on the cooking surface after preheating.
 We waited for the bread to burn slightly and turned it over to reveal a grill's hot and cold spots.
-Some grills produced uniform results, while others had clear hot and cold spots on the grill surface.
+Some grills had uniform results, while others had clear hot and cold spots.

-Then, we measured how well each grill can maintain stable temperatures for long-term cooking projects.
-This involved starting the grill on low and using a laser thermometer to check the temperature every seven minutes until 21 minutes had elapsed.
-Grills that held the same temperature the entire time performed better than those that fluctuated.
+Then, we measured how well each grill maintained stable temperatures for long-term cooking.
+We started the grill on low and used a laser thermometer to check the temperature every seven minutes until 21 minutes had passed.
+Grills that held the same temperature the entire time performed better than those that kept getting hotter.

-Power is a straightforward measurement.
-First, we tested how fast a grill preheats to 500 degrees Fahrenheit.
+When we tested grill power, we gauged how fast a grill preheats to 500 degrees Fahrenheit.
 Then we compared this with the grill's Btu to see if there was a correlation between Btu and fast heating.
-The tests showed that there's no correlation between the two.
+Btu refers to British thermal units, which is a unit of heat.
+A grill's Btu rating is the maximum output of heat from the grill.
+Our tests showed no correlation between the two.
 This is why Btu ratings only play a minor role in our review.